DABSquared/DABSquaredPushNotificationsBundle/README.md

 ## Installation

-Not Yet Ready for Use..
+Almost Ready for Use..
 Any contributions are welcome.
 The goal here is to provide an interface for push notifications with device registration and user device pairing just like FOSCommentBundle.

 The Base framework is imported from https://github.com/richsage/RMSPushNotificationsBundle